schnerring/terraform-azurerm-aadds/README.md

 Terraform module to deploy Azure Active Directory Domain Services (AADDS).

-This module implements the [`Microsoft.AAD/domainServices`](https://docs.microsoft.com/en-us/azure/templates/microsoft.aad/2021-03-01/domainservices) ARM template, version `2021-03-01`.
-Besides the important notes below, more information regarding setup requirements can be found [on the official Azure GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/101-AAD-DomainServices).
+This module uses version `2021-03-01` of the [`Microsoft.AAD/domainServices`](https://docs.microsoft.com/en-us/azure/templates/microsoft.aad/2021-03-01/domainservices) ARM template.
+Besides the important notes below, more information regarding setup requirements is available [in the official Azure GitHub](https://github.com/Azure/azure-quickstart-templates/tree/master/101-AAD-DomainServices).

 ## Important Notes

-- An Azure Active Directory (AAD) tenant must exist
-- The subscription tenant must not have an existing AADDS deployment, only **one per tenant** is supported
+- To support a wide variety of deployment scenarios, a resource group, virtual network and subnet must be pre-provisioned and provided to the module.
-- AADDS requires the chosen subnet to belong to a reserved private IP range:
+  - AADDS requires the chosen subnet to belong to a reserved private IP range: `192.168.0.0/16`, `172.16.0.0/12`, `10.0.0.0/8`
-  - `192.168.0.0/16`
-  - `172.16.0.0/12`
-  - `10.0.0.0/8`
+- An active Azure subscription with an Azure Active Directory (AAD) tenant is required
+- Only **one AADDS deployment per tenant** is supported.0/8`
 - Deployment takes around **40-45 minutes** to complete